tonysjohn/e-Commerce_Customer_Churn/README.md

 ## Defining Churn and Feature Engineering

 The __first step__ before modeling the data is to define churn in a meaningful way w.r.t. business requirement.
 Here we have defined that teh users have churned if
-_"the user who had any activity within a stipulated period of prior months but have no activity within the evaluation month/months"_.
+_"the user who had minimum purchase activity within a stipulated period of prior months but have no activity within the evaluation month/months"_.
-The definition of churn can vary based on the evaluation timeframe and therefore the time periods have to be parameterized inorder to accomadate changing business requirement. __Note: As a default, prior months is taken as 3 months and the churn evaluation timeperiod is taken as 1 month__
+The definition of churn can vary based on the evaluation timeframe and therefore the time periods have to be parameterized inorder to accomadate changing business requirement. __Note: As a default, prior months is taken as 4 months and the churn evaluation timeperiod is taken as 3 month__

 The __second step__ is to engineer relevant features to address the prediction problem at hand.
 The raw event logs provides transactions snippets of information about the customer preferences and activity within the site.
 For the _churn problem_, I have envision three major types of features.

-1. __Basic Activity features__ :  These features are created from aggregating user activity for the last stipulated period of time(say 3 months).
+1. __Basic Activity features__ :  These features are created from aggregating user activity for the last stipulated period of time(say 4 months).
 These features captures the activity of the user during a certain period of time and therefore can help in distinguishing loyal and active users from rest.
 This involves data about the number of visits, number of purchases, total purchase amount etc.

 Find below the complete list of features (Note: All features are created for a stipulated time):
 - nb_visits : Number of user activity